cloudevents/spec/subscriptions-api.md

   - `HTTP`

 ##### protocolsettings
-- Type: Map of protocol specific properties
+- Type: Map of protocol specific attributes
 - Description: A set of settings specific to the selected delivery protocol provider.
 Options for these settings are listed in the following subsection.
   An subscription manager MAY offer more options.
 See the [Protocol